totemcc/totemcc.github.com/onward2012/onward.md

 # What are Alternative Programming Interfaces?

-I will divide programming interfaces into three aspects: physical, conceptual, and social.
+I will address programming interfaces from three perspectives: physical, conceptual, and social.

 ## Physical Interfaces